GDTMG232/YouTube-Downloader/README.md

 <br>
 <br>
 run "pip install --upgrade yt_dlp" every month or so just to make sure it doesnt bug out :)
+<br><br>im so kind i made it open source <i>cuz some people dont trust these things to not be viruses, its open source so you can check it lol</i>